Institutions of society examples. Social institution: concept, types, functions

 5) state information system, etc.

-The sociological nature of the activities of the state and others political organizations related to the functioning of society as a whole.
+The sociological nature of the activities of the state and others political organizations connected with the functioning of society as a whole.

-Policies should help solve public problems At the same time, politicians tend to use state power and representative bodies to meet certain pressure groups.
+Policy should contribute to the solution social problems, at the same time, politicians tend to strive to use state power and representative bodies to satisfy certain pressure groups.

 The state as the core of the sociological system provides: